milvus-io/community/blog/en/in-memory-replicas.md

 - Group: <group_id:435309823872729304>, <group_nodes:(25,)>, <shards:[Shard: <channel_name:milvus-zong-rootcoord-dml_28_435367661874184193v1>, <shard_leader:25>, <shard_nodes:[25]>, Shard: <channel_name:milvus-zong-rootcoord-dml_27_435367661874184193v0>, <shard_leader:25>, <shard_nodes:[25]>]>
 ```

 ## What's next

 With the official release of Milvus 2.1, we have prepared a series of blogs introducing the new features.
-More blogs will be published soon.
-Stay tuned!

 Read more in this blog series:

 - [How to Use String Data to Empower Your Similarity Search Applications](https://milvus.io/blog/2022-08-08-How-to-use-string-data-to-empower-your-similarity-search-applications.md)
 - [Using Embedded Milvus to Instantly Install and Run Milvus with Python](https://milvus.io/blog/embedded-milvus.md)
 - [Increase Your Vector Database Read Throughput with In-Memory Replicas](https://milvus.io/blog/in-memory-replicas.md)
 - [Understanding Consistency Level in the Milvus Vector Database](https://milvus.io/blog/understanding-consistency-levels-in-the-milvus-vector-database.md)
 - [How Does the Milvus Vector Database Ensure Data Security?](https://milvus.io/blog/data-security.md)